-Between 2012 to the present day, Daniel has placed in a number of screenwriting competitions, including Top 5 at StudioFest in 2018, and the Canadian Film Festival in 2015.
+Between 2012 to the present day, Daniel has placed in a number of screenwriting competitions with a number of scripts, including Top 3 at the Nashville Film Festival Pitch Competition in 2022, Top 5 at StudioFest in 2018, and the Top 4 at the Canadian Film Festival in 2015.
 Daniel has also been selected as a Quarterfinalist in the Nicholl Fellowships in Screenwriting associated through the Academy of Motion Picture Arts and Sciences.
-Daniel is soon to debut another project, a produced short documentary, Finding Orleen (2021) directed by longtime collaborator and friend, Wendy German.

-Daniel currently works as the Creative Specialist for an international Canadian charitable organization.
-In 2021, Daniel was diagnosed with ADHD, but this has not stopped him from achieving his lofty goals.
-Daniel is also a proud member of the LGBTQ2IA+ community and hopes to meet like-minded creative individuals who have unique stories to tell.
+In 2021, Daniel was diagnosed with ADHD, but this has not stopped him from working hard on his passions.
+Daniel is also a proud member of the LGBTQ2IA+ community and hopes to meet like-minded creative individuals with unique stories to tell.